lucywoodman/the-chocolate-factory/TESTING.md

 ## PEP8 Validation

-[PEP8 Online](http://pep8online.com) was used to validate the Python code on the site.
-The only issues found were a few longer lines in the project's settings.py
+A combination of the following Python packages was used to ensure the code is PEP8 compliant: flake8, autopep8 and black.
+After which `flake8 --statistics` was ran in VSCode terminal and the final flagged files were checked in [PEP8 Online](http://pep8online.com).
+The only issues found were a few longer lines in the project's settings.py.

 ![PEP8 valudation](docs/testing/pep8.png)